 The hub is able to provide training for volunteers through an annual programme of training workshops run by its five Riverfly Partnership accredited ARMI instructors.
 For more information, or to register your interest in becoming a Riverfly monitor, please contact the hub’s coordinators for This email address is being protected from spambots.
 You need JavaScript enabled to view it. or This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 The Herts & Chilterns Riverfly Hub is being supported by grants from Affinity Water, Natural England via the Lea Catchment Nature Improvement Area and Hertfordshire County Council.
-The hub’s partners are:
+Our partners are:

 Riverfly logo small 1CCSP logoHMWT logoRiver Chess AssFriends ot Mimram logoColne-Valley-FisheriesAffinity Water logoHCC small copyEA logo